yining0713/cs520-exercise2/README.md

-# Generating Control flow diagram (OPTIONAL Reading)
+# Generating Control flow graph (OPTIONAL Reading)
-If you are interested to generate the control flow diagram we have used in this exercise yourself, you can follow these instructions.
-We have used the ```py2cfg``` package (https://pypi.org/project/py2cfg/) to generate control flow diagram from the file ```isTriangle.py```.
+If you are interested to generate the control flow graph we have used in this exercise yourself, you can follow these instructions.
+We have used the ```py2cfg``` package (https://pypi.org/project/py2cfg/) to generate control flow graph from the file ```isTriangle.py```.
 Note: Windows users may find that py2cfg has a specific dependency that only works in Unix system.
 In that case, please execute it in a UNIX virtual machine.

 1. Use the following command to install the py2cfg library: ```pip3 install py2cfg --user```
 2. Install graphviz for visualizing the generated CFG.
 In Ubuntu, you can use the following command: